 - Data Type: GIS Data Layer

-- Abstract: The Floodplains data contains the Digital Flood Insurance Rate Map (DFIRM) Database depicting flood risk information and supporting data used to develop the risk data.
+- Abstract: The Floodplains dataset refers to the Digital Flood Insurance Rate Map (DFIRM) Database depicting flood risk information and supporting data used to develop the risk information.
 The primary risk classifications used are the 1-percent-annual-chance flood event, the 0.2-percent-annual-chance flood event, and areas of minimal flood risk.
 The DFIRM Database is derived from Flood Insurance Studies (FISs), previously published Flood Insurance Rate Maps (FIRMs), flood hazard analyses performed in support of the FISs and FIRMs, and new mapping data, where available.
 The FISs and FIRMs are published by the Federal Emergency Management Agency (FEMA).
 The file is georeferenced to earth's surface using the UTM projection and coordinate system.
 The specifications for the horizontal control of DFIRM data files are consistent with those required for mapping at a scale of 1:12000.

-This layer was creating using criteria as defined by the Flood Insurance Rate Maps (FIRM) and produced by the Federal Emergency Management Agency (FEMA).

-The FIRM is the basis for floodplain management, mitigation, and insurance activities for the National Flood Insurance Program (NFIP).
+This layer was created using criteria as defined by the Flood Insurance Rate Maps (FIRM) and produced by the Federal Emergency Management Agency (FEMA).
+These mapped zones are regulatory.
+FIRMs are the basis for floodplain management, mitigation, and insurance activities for the National Flood Insurance Program (NFIP).

 Insurance applications include enforcement of the mandatory purchase requirement of the Flood Disaster Protection Act, which "... requires the purchase of flood insurance by property owners who are being assisted by Federal programs or by Federally supervised, regulated or insured agencies or institutions in the acquisition or improvement of land facilities located or to be located in identified areas having special flood hazards," Section 2 (b) (4) of the Flood Disaster Protection Act of 1973.
-In addition to the identification of Special Flood Hazard Areas (SFHAs), the risk zones shown on the FIRMs are the basis for the establishment of premium rates for flood coverage offered through the NFIP.
+Special Flood Hazard Areas (SFHAs) identified on the map are the risk zones shown on the FIRMs and are the basis for the establishment of premium rates for flood coverage offered through the NFIP.